 Introduction to Automation Testing

 Web application development is a daunting task.
 Each and every product needs to be developed with utmost care and precision, and testing is a crucial phase in the development of any software application.
-It’s the stage where the rubber meets the road, where the application is prepared to handle every possible scenario thrown at it by rigorously testing the application, again and again, to find and eliminate, each and every possible bug hidden in the code.
+It’s the stage where the rubber meets the road, where the application is prepared to handle every possible scenario thrown at it by rigorously testing the application, again and again, to find and eliminate each and every possible bug hidden in the code.
 Automation testing helps by eliminating the need for any manual help each time the code is run and makes the testing phase much effective and efficient.

 What is Automation Testing?

 The code is written and tested again and again by the tester application itself, and automation can also be added to make desired changes in testing criteria as the iterations are carried forward by the tester.
 Automation testing is necessary for continuously delivering the desired output each time the web application is used.
-As the tester application can execute the whole testing and comparing process on its own with, no repetitive external human control input is needed in every iteration which saves time as well as money.
+As the tester application can execute the whole testing and comparing process on its own, no repetitive external human control input is needed in every iteration, which saves time as well as money.

-Why Automation Testing is Important?
+Why is Automation Testing Important?

 Below are the points that explain the importance of Automation Testing:

-- A web application needs constant updates to keep up with all the new technological changes, consumer needs, introduction of new features, etc as well as to keep eliminating the newly apparent bugs.
+- A web application needs constant updates to keep up with all the new technological changes, consumer needs, introduction of new features, etc., as well as to keep eliminating the newly apparent bugs.
 Each time when new bugs are eliminated from code, it is also to be made sure that the changes made did not generate any new bugs related to the old functions of the app.

 - To make sure, the code needs to be tested for all of the old functionalities too, but testing all the functions from scratch every time a new update is to be released is obviously a rigorous and unappealing process.